mrBettazzi/exercise-tracker/README.md

 # my-exercise-tracker
-This projects gathers all info I learned following an online cource about the MERN stack.
+This projects gathers all the info I learned following [this online tutorial](https://www.youtube.com/watch?v=7CqJlxBYj-M) about the MERN stack.

 ## Prerequisites
 * [mlab](https://mlab.com) account